[block id="currency-converter"] [block id="currency-converter"]

 Some of the possible side effects of psoriasis treatment

-- Topical creams can sometimes cause skin irritation, including dryness, burning, or stinging.
+• study of topical creams shows they can sometimes cause skin irritation, including dryness, burning, or stinging.

 Lifestyle changes that can help manage psoriasis.